JK Enum Nanbanin Vaazhkai: Music

-Marketing
+Marketing and release

-Sharwanand had dubbed for his character in Tamil.
 As part of the promotion Cheran initiated a project named JK Fest 2013, in which college students from Tamil Nadu could participate.
 Students were asked to visualise and use their creativity to enact the songs of JK Enum Nanbanin Vaazhkai without knowing the film's story.
-Cheran revealed that the film would be released on Internet, DVD and satellite, on the same day of its theatrical release.
-Cheran added that by releasing the film across all media on the same day, piracy could be curbed.
-However, the theatrical release did not happen; the film was instead released as a direct-to-video film on 6 March 2015, via Cheran's C2H (Cinema2Home) initiative.
-The film is also available on Amazon Prime Video.
+Cheran revealed that the film would be released on the internet, DVD and satellite, on the same day of its theatrical release.
+He added that by releasing the film across all media on the same day, piracy could be curbed.
+However, the theatrical release did not happen; the film instead instead had a direct-to-video release on 6 March 2015, the first via Cheran's Cinema2Home (C2H) initiative.
 The Telugu version, initially titled Yemito Ee Maya, was later retitled as Rajadhi Raja and released theatrically on 24 June 2016, with the makers attempting to profit from Sharwanand's resurgence at the Telugu box office.
-However, this version failed commercially.

-Reception
+Critical reception

 Baradwaj Rangan wrote for The Hindu, "JK Enum Nanbanin Vaazhkai feels like Cheran's attempt to show that he isn't, anymore, the sentimental, melodramatic filmmaker whose good intentions haven't always resulted in good movies (or good box-office collections).
-He's trying to show us that he can be young, hip. [...]
-JK Enum Nanbanin Vaazhkai may have worked if Cheran had stuck to his style".
-Regarding the Telugu version, a critic from The Hans India wrote that "Rajadhi Raja is a breezy feel good film with colorful visuals, enchanting score and well sketched characters.
+He's trying to show us that he can be young, hip", adding that the film "may have worked if Cheran had stuck to his style".
+Sify wrote, "JK Ennum Nanbanin Vazhkai is a breezy feel good film with colorful visuals, enchanting score and well sketched characters".
+Regarding the Telugu version, a critic from The Hans India made similar comments.